-- 6.1 Providers should offer parents their funded entitlement: - Up to 15 or 30 hours a week for 38 weeks a year which equates to 570 or 1140 hours a year if stretched and offered all year round.

-^{(}for three and four-year-olds eligible for 30 hours extended entitlement).

-- 6.2 SCC encourages providers to offer flexible packages of funded entitlement, subject to the following: - No session to be longer than 10 hours - No minimum session length (subject to requirements of registration on the Ofsted Early Years Register) - Not before 6am or after 8pm - A maximum of two sites in a single day - 6.3 Providers should be aware that funded entitlement places can be delivered: - For up to 52 weeks of the year - Outside of maintained school term times - At weekends - 6.4 Providers should ensure that children are able to take up their funded hours in continuous blocks and avoid artificial breaks being created throughout the day, for example over the lunch period. - 6.5 The Provider should work with SCC and share information about the times and periods at which they are able to offer funded hours to support SCC to secure sufficient stretched and flexible places to meet parental demand in Surrey.
-The Provider should also publish their admissions criteria and ensure clear and transparent information about their offer and admissions criteria is available to parents at the point the child first accesses provision at their setting (through publicity materials, website). - 6.6 Providers can define the maximum number of funded hours that they will offer in a session or day, but this information must be made clear to parents within the provider's charging policy and website where applicable. - 6.7 Parents must be asked to sign confirming that they have read and understood the arrangements.
-Not all providers will be able to offer fully flexible places, but providers should work with parents to ensure that as far as possible the pattern of hours is convenient for parents' working hours. - 6.8 Providers should give parents and carers a reasonable notice period where a change in timings of sessions or patterns of attendance is required.
-For example, if a nursery has changed ownership and the model of delivery of funded hours has been changed for pre-existing families. - 6.9 Parents may choose to access their funded entitlement at more than one provider or on more than one site, but at no more than two sites in one day. - 6.10 Parents must complete a SCC Declaration Form 2020 each funded period with every provider that they intend to take their funded hours with, giving them consent for the provider to claim the funding on the parent's behalf.
-Where the parent has not completed and signed the SCC Declaration Form 2020 upon commencement of taking their funded place at a provider, SCC reserves the right to reclaim funding paid for said child. - 6.11 The SCC Declaration will be utilised as evidence in assessing where a possible duplicate, fraudulent or an over claim has been made.
+- 6.1 Providers should offer parents their funded entitlement: - Up to 15 or 30 hours a week for 38 weeks a year which equates to 570 or 1140 hours a year if stretched and offered all year round. - (for three and four-year-olds eligible for 30 hours extended entitlement). - 6.2 SCC encourages providers to offer flexible packages of funded entitlement, subject to the following: - No session to be longer than 10 hours - No minimum session length (subject to requirements of registration on the Ofsted Early Years Register) - Not before 6am or after 8pm - A maximum of two sites in a single day - 6.3 Providers should be aware that funded entitlement places can be delivered: - For up to 52 weeks of the year - Outside of maintained school term times - At weekends - 6.4 Providers should ensure that children are able to take up their funded hours in continuous blocks and avoid artificial breaks being created throughout the day, for example over the lunch period. - 6.5 The provider should work with SCC and share information about the times and periods at which they are able to offer funded hours to support SCC to secure sufficient stretched and flexible places to meet parental demand in Surrey.
+The provider should also publish their admissions criteria and ensure clear and transparent information about their offer and admissions criteria is available to parents at the point the child first accesses provision at their setting (through publicity materials, website). - 6.6 Parents must be asked to sign confirming that they have read and understood the arrangements.
+Not all providers will be able to offer fully flexible places, but providers should work with parents to ensure that as far as possible the pattern of hours is convenient for parents' working hours.

+- 6.7 Providers should give parents and carers a reasonable notice period where a change in timings of sessions or patterns of attendance is required.
+For example, if a nursery has changed ownership and the model of delivery of funded hours has been changed for pre-existing families. - 6.8 Parents may choose to access their funded entitlement at more than one provider or on more than one site, but at no more than two sites in one day. - 6.9 Parents must complete a SCC Declaration Form 2022 each funded period with every provider that they intend to take their funded hours with, giving them consent for the provider to claim the funding on the parent's behalf.
+Where the parent has not completed and signed the SCC Declaration Form 2022 upon commencement of taking their funded place at a provider, SCC reserves the right to reclaim funding paid for said child. - 6.10 The SCC Declaration will be utilised as evidence in assessing where a possible duplicate, fraudulent or an over claim has been made.
 Parents and carers should be made aware of the implications of submitting duplicate claims, fraudulent claims and over claiming funded hours as part of your charging policy.